-Beth Fossen, David Schweidel and Michael Lewis published a recent paper on candidate brand strength in Customer Needs and Solutions.
+Beth Fossen, David Schweidel and Michael Lewis published a paper on political candidate brand strength in Customer Needs and Solutions.
 They used inspiration from the idea of performance premium measures of brand strength.
-In essence, these measure consider how a brand should be doing given certain important features, look at how it is really doing, and then ascribe any difference to the hard to measure brand aspect.
-Typically brand performance might be assessed using price (consumers being willing to pay more for the brand than ‘expected’) or revenue (the brand gaining more sales in the stores than ‘expected’).
-Clearly this isn’t very meaningful in politics, you can’t reliably pay more to get your favorite candidate elected (or least we hope not).
-That said you can see how the candidate performs in terms of votes compared to such things as the partisan lean of their districts and so infer what the politician themselves are bringing.
+In essence, these measures consider how a brand should be doing given certain important features.
+Then they look at how it is really doing.
+Finally, they ascribe any difference between achievement and expected achievement to the hard to measure brand aspect.

 Having a strong candidate can save you a lot of money in advertising.